 Jump to:

-- Besides being easy, like my Easy Cornbread Dressing with Sausage, you can make both the cornbread and the dressing over a month ahead of the big day and freeze it.
+- Besides being easy, like my easy Cornbread Dressing with Sausage, you can make both the cornbread and the dressing up to a month ahead of the big day and freeze them.
 Or you can make both a day or two before, either way works.

 - This dressing has a crispy crust over a fabulously moist, savory, and flavorful filling.